How difficult is it to get to a 405lbs bench press?

 How rare is a 405lbs bench press?

-Pretty damn impressive according to the survey done by bench press standards.
+Pretty damn impressive even considering the average bench press standards.

 Take it as a grain of salt though.